SMC, DEMC and TAT – Pioneers of the Hong Kong Electric Fan Industry

 Its founder Kan Man-wai (簡民威) was also the founder of Hop Fat Electric (合發電器行), a distributor and retailer of electrical appliances in HK that was founded in 1947 and operated out of 125-127 Des Voeux Road in Central.
-Hop Fat was one of the early distributors of the products of Japanese electronics giants Toshiba and Matsushita and its directors included Li Yim-wah (李炎華) and Chan Ching-to (陳靜濤 , 1887-1967), the founder of Wah Mei Electric (one of the oldest electronics retailers in China) who was also a Chinese revolutionary and HK Buddhist community leader.
+Hop Fat was one of the early distributors of the products of Japanese electronics giants Toshiba and Matsushita and its directors included Li Yim-wah (李炎華) and Chan Ching-to (陳靜濤 , 1887-1967), the founder of Wah Mei Electric (one of the oldest electronics retailers in China, see article) who was also a Chinese revolutionary and HK Buddhist community leader.

 Starting out with a small plant at 4 Catchick Street in Kennedy Town, Wing Tat’s fans and adapters were at first primarily distributed locally through Hop Fat and Wah Mei which were affiliated with its directors and Chung Yuen Electrical, another pioneering electronics retailer which still operate to this day.

 Kan Man-wai (fifth from the left) and colleagues showcasing Toshiba radios in 1958 (Wah Kiu Yat Po, 1958-8-7)

 Led by Kan and the firm’s managing director Law Yun-sum (羅潤深), Wing Tat grew by leaps and bounds within less than a decade of its founding.
 By the mid-1960s, the firm’s TAT brand of electric fans were installed in government buildings and schools and also exported to over 52 markets worldwide, reaching the far corners of the earth.